fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/configuration/configuration.rst

    :alt: Image of Object groups menu in FusionDirectory

 * **Groups RDN**: (required) Branch in which object groups will be stored.
+* **Default user for groups** When enabled, FusionDirectory will automatically add a *default user* (with DN ``uid=default,ou=nonexistent,BASE_DN``) as a member to all groups.
+This default user acts as a placeholder for group membership and will be visible in the group members list as "Default user placeholder".
+If disabled, this entry will not appear in groups.

 SASL
 ^^^^